Arnett Moultrie

-Arnett Nathaniel Moultrie (born November 18, 1990) is an American professional basketball player who last played for the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).
-He played college basketball with UTEP and Mississippi State.
+Arnett Nathaniel Moultrie (born November 18, 1990) is an American professional basketball player for the Pioneros de Los Mochis of the CIBACOPA.
+He played college basketball with the UTEP Miners and Mississippi State Bulldogs.

 High school

 In Moultrie's junior season at Raleigh-Egypt High School, he averaged 15 points, 8 rebounds and 2 blocks per game.
 In his senior season, he averaged 15 points, 8 rebounds and 4 blocks per game.

 College career

 Freshman season

 In Moultrie's freshman season at UTEP, he averaged 8.8 points and 8.2 rebounds per game.
 He was also named to the Conference USA All-Freshman Team.
 Moultrie averaged 13.2 points and 8.7 rebounds per game in the College Basketball Invitational as UTEP lost in the final round to Oregon State.

 Sophomore season

 In his sophomore season at UTEP, Moultrie averaged 9.8 points and 6.7 rebounds per game.
 In the Conference-USA Tournament, Moultrie averaged 12.0 points per game and earned a spot on the all-tournament team.